nextcloud/app_api/docs/tech_details/api/textprocessing.rst

 Text-Processing
 ===============

-AppEcosystemV2 provides a text-processing service that can be used to register ExApps providers and to process passed through text.
+AppAPI provides a text-processing service that can be used to register ExApps providers and to process passed through text.

 Registering text-processing provider (OCS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OCS endpoint: ``POST /apps/app_ecosystem_v2/api/v1/text_processing``
+OCS endpoint: ``POST /apps/app_api/api/v1/text_processing``

 Request data
 ************